timescale/docs/use-timescale/extensions/postgis.md

 ## Use the `postgis` extension to analyze geospatial data

 The `postgis` PostgreSQL extension allows you to conduct complex analyses of your geospatial time-series data.
 Timescale understands that you have a multitude of data challenges and helps you discover when things happened, and where they occurred.
+In this example you can query when the covid cases were reported, where they were reported, and how many were reported around a particular location.

 <Procedure>